-A “Zero Level” or “Total Newby” character has only a race and a background and nothing else; they begin with the Wonderment trait.
+A “Zero Level” or “Neophyte” character has only a race and a background and nothing else; they begin with the Wonderment trait.
 This option starts characters out younger than normal with a few CP and these small powers and extends the character development cycle by making them find their class direction as part of game-play.

 When a character prepares to embark down their chosen path at 3rd level of any class, and while they are preparing to switch classes the character is said to be “seeking their path”.
 Any CP must go towards acquiring abilities and powers which are related to this new direction.